 How Old Is Your Child?

 “It is rare you will develop asthma [after 6].
 Nothing is impossible, but it’s much more unlikely,” he says.

 You can get allergies at any point in your life.
 But outdoor allergies tend to arrive between ages 4 and 6, McMorris says.
 Indoor allergies can start as early as age 3, but not always.
 For instance, “a child can take a while to develop allergies to a pet,” he says.

 It may be time for an allergy test if the symptoms seem to be worse when your kid is at home and you have a furry pet.

 Also, does your child have eczema?
 This itchy skin condition often goes hand in hand with allergies.
-And if your child has eczema and allergies, and he’s younger than 6, “there’s a high probability” he will get asthma, Martinez says.
+And if your child has eczema and allergies, and they are younger than 6, “there’s a high probability” they will get asthma, Martinez says.

 The kind of stuff clogging up your child’s nose is another possible clue.

 If it’s clear and watery, it’s more likely to be allergies.
 If it’s green and thick, think infection or virus.

 You can try to un-stuff their nasal passages with a saltwater or saline solution.
 If you have an infant, use a suction bulb.
 You could also try an over-the-counter nasal steroid, like fluticasone (Flonase) or triamcinolone acetonide (Nasacort), for older children, McMorris says.

 Do Allergies Run in Your Family?